Josephcc2/AI-Assistant/README.md

 # AI-Assistant
-Personal helper for your computer using Anthropic's API
+Agentic AI Agent and personal helper for your computer using Anthropic's API

 Only tested on Windows